Menu

 BrisDoc Healthcare Services and Severnside

-• Irrespective of category, HM Prison Service is obliged to carry out a risk assessment of the prisoner, the environment in which the prisoner is to be treated and (where applicable) the level of staffing/security required
+• Irrespective of category, HM Prison Service must carry out a risk assessment of the prisoner, the environment in which treatment will take place and, where applicable, the level of staffing or security required.

-• Other than your name and job role, do not divulge personal information about yourself or other members of staff in the presence and/or hearing of the prisoner
+• Other than your name and job role, do not share personal information about yourself or other staff members within the hearing of the prisoner.

-• Keep all medical equipment out of reach of the prisoner when not in use
+• Keep all medical equipment out of reach of the prisoner when it is not in use.

-• Check with escorting prison staff before you hand anything to the prisoner
+• Check with escorting prison staff before handing anything to the prisoner.

-• Never tell the prisoner of any future healthcare appointment or speak about it to escorting officers in the presence of the prisoner.
+• Never tell the prisoner about any future healthcare appointment, or discuss it with escorting officers in the prisoner’s presence.

 Severnside contact procedure

-Registered healthcare professionals on site should contact Severnside via the Healthcare Professional line 0117 244 9283 during the out of hours period.
+• Registered healthcare professionals on site should contact Severnside via the Healthcare Professional Line on 0117 244 9283 during the out of hours period.

-If a HCP is on site it is their responsibility to decide whether the acute clinical needs of the patient require an emergency response (999) or if the condition is suitable for referral to Severnside IUC.
+If a healthcare professional is on site, it is their responsibility to decide whether the person’s clinical needs require an emergency response through 999 or whether the condition is suitable for referral to Severnside Integrated Urgent Care.

-Procedure for contacting Severnside IUC when HCP present onsite
+Procedure for contacting Severnside when a healthcare professional is on site

-• To ensure timely call back, the referring clinician must confirm: their name, radio call sign [usually HOTEL 1] and prison wing, along with the telephone number of the prison control room.
+4. To support a timely call back, the referring clinician must confirm their name, radio call sign, usually HOTEL 1, prison wing and the telephone number of the prison control room.

 Access to prison medical records

-SystmOne is the medical records systems used in prisons.
+SystmOne is the medical records system used in prisons.
 Severnside clinicians do not have access to SystmOne.
-Where there is a HCP onsite, they will support access to the medical records and be able to share key information such as medical history, medications and allergies.
+Where a healthcare professional is on site, they can access the records and share key information such as medical history, medicines and allergies.

 Potential outcomes following contact with Severnside

-• Case closed with advice and reassurance (self-care)
+1. Case closed with advice and reassurance for self-care.

-• Case closed following clinical assessment with prescribing advice
+2. Case closed following clinical assessment with prescribing advice.

-• Electronic prescription issued via EPS to an agreed local pharmacy for prison staff to collect medications.
-The Medication authorisation (appendix 4) will be completed by Severnside and emailed to the prison healthcare team mailbox for HMP Bristol and HMP Ashfield to enable medication administration
+3. Electronic Prescription Service prescription issued to an agreed local pharmacy for prison staff to collect.
+The medication authorisation form, Appendix 4, is completed by Severnside and emailed to the prison healthcare team mailbox for HMP Bristol and HMP Ashfield to enable administration.

-When the consultation is completed and closed by Brisdoc an electronic post event message (PEM) will be emailed to the corresponding prison healthcare admin team to advise of actions and any recommended follow up.
+When a Severnside consultation is completed and closed, an electronic post event message will be emailed to the corresponding prison healthcare admin team to confirm actions taken and any recommended follow-up.

 Prison addresses

-• HMP Ashfield, Shortwood Rd, Pucklechurch, Bristol, BS16 9QJ
+HMP Ashfield Shortwood Road, Pucklechurch, Bristol, BS16 9QJ

-The Severnside clinician must have an acceptable form of photographic identification when visiting any of the prison establishments.
-Failure to present this on arrival will result in being refused entry.
-A driving license, passport, BrisDoc/ Severnside Photo ID or NHS smartcard are the preferred forms of identification.
+The Severnside clinician must carry an acceptable form of photographic identification when visiting any prison.
+Failure to present this on arrival will result in refused entry.
+Preferred identification includes a driving licence, passport, BrisDoc or Severnside photo ID, or an NHS smartcard.

 Parking

-HMP Ashfield and HMP Leyhill have ample parking facilities on site.
-HMP Bristol has limited parking in front of the prison though the barrier.
-Alternatively, parking can be found on residential streets nearby.
-The driver should remain in the Severnside attending vehicle.
+HMP Ashfield and HMP Leyhill have ample parking on site.
+HMP Bristol has limited parking in front of the prison through the barrier.
+Parking may also be available on nearby residential streets.
+The driver should remain in the Severnside vehicle.

 Checking in

-Upon arrival, approach the entrance and report to the main prison gate where the clinician will need to provide their name and show the ID to be issued with a Visitor Pass.
-This must be worn at all times during the visit.
-Mobile phones/computers are not allowed in the prison, please see appendix 5 for further information on prohibited items.
+On arrival, report to the main prison gate, provide your name and show your ID.
+A visitor pass will be issued and must be worn at all times during the visit.
+Mobile phones and computers are not allowed in the prison.
+See Appendix 5 for prohibited items.

 • The driver should remain in the Severnside attending vehicle.